Celtics vs. Mavericks odds, prediction, spread, time: 2026 NBA picks for Friday, March 6 from proven model

 Top Mavericks vs. Celtics predictions

-After 10,000 simulations of Mavericks vs. Celtics, SportsLine's model is going Over on the total (222.5).
+After 10,000 simulations of Mavericks vs. Celtics, SportsLine's model is going Over on the total (225.5).
 Tatum's presence could spark Boston's offense short and long term.
-He's expected to play limited minutes if he does play, but that might all this game needs to push the total over
+He's expected to play limited minutes, but that might all this game needs to push the total over.
+SportsLine's model is projecting that he scores 14 points, making the Over the value play on his prop line.

 The total has gone over in 14 of the Mavericks' last 19 games against an opponent in the Atlantic Division.
-The model projects 228 combined points as the Over hits well over 50% of the time.
+The model projects 230 combined points as the Over hits nearly 60% of the time.

 How to make Mavericks vs. Celtics picks